Do we get the same equilibrium with and without inverse reactions?#

 # Compute the equilibrium for the mechanism with inverse reactions.

-states_eq = ct.SolutionArray(gas_with_inverse, shape=temperatures_with_inverse.shape)
+states_eq = ct.SolutionArray(gas_arrhenius_rates, shape=temperatures_with_inverse.shape)

 states_eq.TPX = temperatures_with_inverse, P, X_0